ssko7098/Menu-Manager/README.md

 Our software provides a centralised location where admin users such as owners and operators are able to efficiently view the resturants current offerings, view order history, change the current menu and more.
-Which is detailed further down in `insert link to section`.

 ## Contributors